A new form of QCD coherence for multiple soft emissions using Glauber-SCET: One soft gluon emission

 Consider first the one-loop graph without any soft real emission.
 The imaginary part of full theory graph is given by

 and $|M_0]$ is the tree level hard matrix element.
 The green line represents an \textit{Eikonal cut}~\cite{Catani:2008xa,Cutkosky:1960sp,Martinez:2016vur} that puts the partons $i$ and $j$ with momenta $p_i$ and $p_j$ onshell.
-We have used gluon mass $m$ to regulate IR divergences, and have defined
+Here we use a gluon mass $m$ as an infrared cutoff to regulate IR divergences, and have defined

 while the object $ \mb C^{(ij)}(a,b)$ itself involves a finite integral, and in case of \eq{FullTheory1L0R} finite after including the IR regulator, in SCET we will find UV divergent amplitudes where dimensional regularization will be the appropriate regulator.
 In this case, the $d$-dimensional UV-divergent version of \eq{CijDef} is given by: